adodrndarr/World-Technology__Backend/README.md

 2. Install latest SQL Server (Developer Edition)
 3. Start Worldtech project to run the application

-Info: Feel free to register with some user and enjoy your shopping :)
+- Feel free to register with some user and enjoy your shopping :)